Brighton & Hove Albion Profile

 |Major Honours||FA Charity Shield (1)|

-Brighton & Hove Albion have bounced around the divisions throughout their 120-year history, while they have only tasted cup success once, back in 1910.
+Brighton & Hove Albion have bounced around the divisions throughout their 120-year history, while they have only tasted silverware once, back in 1910.

-Brighton & Hove Albion are a Premier League soccer club based in the city of Brighton & Hove, England.
+Brighton & Hove Albion are a Premier League football club based on the south coast of England.

 Brighton are nicknamed the "Seagulls" and play their home matches at Falmer Stadium, which for sponsorship reasons is known as the American Express Community Stadium, or colloquially, the Amex Stadium.